 These cavemen also have needs that they want fulfilled, and they grow in number as time passes.
 At first, it is simply food, although it is odd that the villagers don’t simply eat the prepared food, you have to click on it as if issuing another order.
 Same goes for all their wishes, be it taking a bath or having some margaritas.

 While organizing and managing the villagers might be the core gameplay, it is not the only challenge.
 At times, you will be invaded by other hairy and highly aggressive cavemen that want to destroy what you have built.

 Not to worry, a few clicks will keep them at bay, and you can even have your own personal dino bodyguard to take care of that for you.
 Something a dinosaur can’t help you with, is the constant houses on fire that you have to manage.

 The logic behind it is never explained; are your villagers setting the fires by accident, are they spontaneously combusting or is it an act of God?
 Nevertheless, only your very own villagers can douse the flames, as long as they aren’t on fire themselves.

 Another game mode that appears at times is that of item finding in a picture.
-While not exactly challenging, it is a nice change of pace and you can even unlock upgrades through it for your base building gameplay.
+While not exactly challenging, it is a nice change of pace and you can even unlock upgrades through it for your city building gameplay.
 So it is more than a welcome addition.